Ibenthinkin/Smart-Face-Front-End/README.md

 1. Fork and Clone down the repo
-2. Fork and Clone the Back-end [Smart-Face-Backend](https://github.com/Ibenthinkin/Smart-Face-Back-End) 3.Follow Install Instructions for the Back-End and Database.
+2. Fork and Clone the Back-end [Smart-Face-Backend](https://github.com/Ibenthinkin/Smart-Face-Back-End)
+3. Follow Install Instructions for the Back-End and Database.
 They must both be running locally for the front end to work properly.
-4.make a file called .env in the root directory of the front end project.
+4. make a file called .env in the root directory of the front end project.
 In .env copy and paste the following code:

 ```
    REACT_APP_BACKEND_URL = localhosthttp://localhost:3000/